alimoorreza/CS143-SP26-P5/README.md

 Also include a text/Markdown cell that addresses the following points:

-1. Explain the basis on which the path costs are computed.

-2. Specify how different values of the discount factor $\gamma$ affected your value iteration algorithm.
+1. Specify how different values of the discount factor $\gamma$ affected your value iteration algorithm.
 You should try at least one of the three instances of FrozenLake and make a note of your observations.

-3. Provide a brief description of the modifications made to the code.

-4. Discuss any differences observed—using the comparative table above—in the computed routes, execution time, number of nodes expanded, and related metrics.
+2. Discuss any differences observed—using the comparative table above—in the computed routes, execution time, number of nodes expanded, and related metrics.

 ### Grading